-Planning Departments of Unlicensed Practice Issues
+Planning Departments and Unlicensed Practice Issues

 In the 2011 Strategic Plan, the California Architects Board directed the Regulatory and Enforcement Committee to develop a strategy for informing local planning departments, the League of California Cities, and the California Chapter American Planning Association of the Architects Practice Act requirements for non-exempt project types.